-The CA Dashboard ELPI is red and shows 32.1% making progress towards English.
-Although this is a decline of -6.7% from the previous year.
-Our LTEL group was also red showing 32.1% making progress and declined by -7.3%.
+The CA Dashboard ELPI is red and shows 32.1% making progress towards English proficiency.
+This is a decline of -6.7% from the previous year.
+Our LTEL group was also red, showing 32.1% making progress and declining by -7.3%.
 Our expected outcome is moderate growth.
-Our

-English Learner reclassification rate decreased from a baseline of 8% to 10% this year.
-This is a 2% point growth and above the expected outcome is 8.6%.
+Our English learner reclassification rate increased from a baseline of 8% to 10% this year.
+This is a 2% point growth and above the expected outcome of 8.6%.
 The state average was 45.7% for the English Learner Progress Indicator for all EL students who made progress last year.
 We hope to meet that soon.